Malacca Sultanate: Chinese retaliation

-Successors of Malacca
+Successor of Malacca

-The exiled Sultan Mahmud Shah made several attempts to retake the capital but his efforts were fruitless.
+According to the Malay Annals, after the fall of the sultanate, Mahmud Shah commented from his new capital in Bintan, that his former vassal states were no longer paying homage to him.
+The exiled Mahmud Shah made several attempts to retake the capital but his efforts were fruitless.
 The Portuguese retaliated and forced the Sultan to flee to Pahang.
 Later, the Sultan sailed to Bintan and established his capital there.
 From the new base, the Sultan rallied the disarrayed Malay forces and organised several attacks and blockades against the Portuguese's position.
-Frequent raids on Malacca caused the Portuguese severe hardship.
-The raids helped convince the Portuguese that the exiled Sultan's forces must be silenced once for all.
-A number of attempts were made to suppress the Malay forces, but it wasn't until 1526 that the Portuguese finally razed Bintan to the ground.
-The Sultan then retreated to Kampar in Sumatra where he died two years later.
+Frequent raids on Malacca caused the Portuguese severe hardship and helped convince the Portuguese that the exiled Sultan's forces needed to be destroyed.
+A number of attempts were made to suppress the Malay forces but were unsuccessful, until 1526 when the Portuguese razed Bintan.
+The Sultan retreated to Kampar in Sumatra where he died two years later.
 He left behind two sons named Muzaffar Shah and Alauddin Riayat Shah II.

 Muzaffar Shah was invited by the people in the north of the peninsula to become their ruler, establishing the Sultanate of Perak.
 Meanwhile, Mahmud Shah's other son, Alauddin succeeded his father and established the Sultanate of Johor.
 Malacca was later conquered by the Dutch in a joint military campaign in January 1641.
-The Portuguese fortress, however, did not fall to the force of Dutch or Johorean arms as much as to famine and disease that had brutally decimated the surviving population.
+The Portuguese fortress, did not fall to the force of Dutch or Johorean arms as much as to famine and disease that decimated the surviving population.
 As a result of mutual agreement between the Dutch and Johor earlier in 1606, Malacca was handed over to the Dutch.

-The fall of Malacca benefited other kingdoms such as Brunei whose ports became a new entrepôt as the kingdom emerged as a new Muslim empire in the Malay Archipelago, attracting many Muslim traders who fled from the Portuguese occupation after the ruler of Brunei's conversion to Islam.
+The fall of Malacca benefited other kingdoms such as Brunei whose ports became a new entrepôt as the kingdom emerged as a new center of trade in the Malay Archipelago, attracting many Muslim traders who fled from the Portuguese occupation after the ruler of Brunei's conversion to Islam.